 develop training tools, such as videos, to demonstrate possible use errors and how to avoid them

 The bulk of human factors engineering and usability engineering is documented in the risk management file.
-Risk management documentation is only required for FDA submissions that include: 1) software of moderate level of concern or higher, 2) De Novo applications and 3) PMA submission.
+Risk management documentation is only required for FDA submissions that include: 1) software of moderate level of concern or higher, 2) De Novo Classification Requests, and 3) PMA submission.
 If you have a non-software device for which you are submitting a 510(k), then you do not include a risk analysis with your submission.
 Therefore, the only way that the usability factors are addressed is by reviewing the simulated use validation of the device and the instructions for use.
 It is still critical that design teams address usability engineering, however, because identifying use errors and implementing risk controls to eliminate use errors will prevent product complaints and adverse events.
-If these issues are not addressed during the design of a new product, corrective actions and possibly recalls will be needed after product launch.
+If these issues are not addressed during the design of a new product, corrective actions and possibly recalls will be needed after the product launch.
 FDA inspectors will also identify weaknesses in your risk management activities when they identify complaints that are not addressed in your risk analysis.